 Because the WSET 2 is so knowledge-intensive (and because there are a lot of facts to learn), you should prepare for your lectures by studying the relevant materials before class.

-For example, if this week’s lecture focuses on climate, read through your course book beforehand and study Brainscape’s WSET 2 ‘Climate & Climatic Influences’ flashcards.
+For example, if this week’s lecture focuses on climate, read through the climate section in your course book beforehand.
 This will familiarize you with the different regions’ climate classifications, climate drivers, and weather hazards.

 Your lecture time is precious and should be used for more complex tasks, like asking questions and addressing concepts you’re having trouble understanding.